MonRiverGames/DungeonSP2025/README.md

 - Submit a **pull request (PR)** by 11:59 PM Friday each week
 - Cole will review and determine safe merges, then remediate any unsafe merges for the first week.
 - On the following weeks, Cole will select student reviewers to rotate through the process
 - Comments by instructor and others will be given through this system.
 It will be important for you to review them.
+- Read Contributing.md for full guidelines